itcenterofexcellence/miniproject/README.md

 8. Add a border radius to the list close button so that on hover the box turns into a circle ![alt text](https://s7.postimg.org/c70shqhcb/box.png "box.")

-9. Add an alert pop up so that when you click the **X** to delete a task, a pop message says *"Are you sure you want to delete this task?"*
+9. Add a JavaScript alert pop up so that when you click the **X** to delete a task, a pop message says *"Are you sure you want to delete this task?"*

 10. Create a READ ME file in your own GitHub project repository.
 Use this to document the steps you took, any challenges, and the resources you utilized to complete your project